I have been awarded an ERC Advanced Grant in 2017 to conduct research on firms and their networks.

 Advancement of the project:

-- We use an experimental procedure to identify buyer deaths.
-We will also try alternative strategies, in particular by estimating survival probabilities of foreign buyers in the sample.
+We will also try alternative identification strategies, in particular by estimating survival probabilities of foreign buyers in the sample.
+These probabilities can be used as propensity scores to implement a matching estimator.

 WP3: Theory: A General Equilibrium Model of Firm-to-Firm Trade